kmels/referential-transparency/posts/2013-04-03 - Formal systems and the Brain.markdown

 _neto:_ Let $x,y$ and $z$ be any string composed of any number of 1’s.
 Then if $x+y=z$ is a true, also $x+y_1=z_1$ is true.

-_kmels:_ When you say is true, then you mean that it is an axiom.
+_kmels:_ When you say that something is true, then you mean that it is an axiom.

 _neto:_ No, because something that followed from any axiom is also true.
 True means that it is either an axiom or that it was produced by a sequence of rules, i.e. a theorem.